cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### Data Reuse
-Data will be open access under a Creative Commons (c0) licence following anonymousiation at the end of the project (June 2026).
-No data will be shared outdise the study team prior to that.
+Data will be open access under a Creative Commons (c0) licence following anonomysation at the end of the project (June 2026).
+No data will be shared outside the study team prior to that.